 Mr. Carrillo is also driven by a desire to serve.
 He prioritizes making connections to better the positions of those he serves, whether friend, client, or community.
 Mr. Carrillo regularly serves as a pro bono advocate and community volunteer.
+He has been President of the Dallas chapter of the Federal Bar Association since 2023.

 Practice Focus & Experience